pvelayudhan/ccm_benchmate/CONTRIBUTING.md

 If you want to contribute to someone else's code please create a pull request unless you are actively working with that person.
 The tagged person will then review the code and will approve or edit as they see fit.
-Save for the simplest of taskt please keep the discussion within the issues section so we all know what's going on.
+Save for the simplest of tasks please keep the discussion within the issues section so we all know what's going on.

 I'm excited to work with you all on this project and sorry for the wall of text.
 I hope this was not all boring for you and it will be a good learning experience for all of us.
 Please let me know if you run into git issues and need some config help.

 ## Docker/singularity containers

 If you are using docker or singularity containers please make sure that you have a `Dockerfile` or a `Singularity` file.
 Additionally your containers not only should have all the dependencies installed but also should be able to run using the code and files that are inside the container.
-This means that if you are using any kind of AI models you should download and inlcude the model weights within the container.
+This means that if you are using any kind of AI models you should download and include the model weights within the container.
 While this will make the container larger it will also make it easier to use for other people.

 For each container please include a `README.md` file that describes how to build and run the container.
 This should include:

 + How the container can be built (as simple as Dockerfile will be enough)
 + Which command(s) to use to run the container

 Avoid including complicated pipelines inside the container.
-It is possible to generate a pipline using a series of contianers this will also make it easier to use/maintain and modularize.
+It is possible to generate a pipeline using a series of containers this will also make it easier to use/maintain and modularize.
 For simple things like running multiple QC metrics for an RNA-Seq pipeline you can use a single container that has all the dependencies installed.

 If you are generating a pipeline using multiple containers please include a `README.md` file that describes how to use the pipeline.
 Use WDL or Snakemake to generate the pipeline.
 Your rules should clearly state which containers map to which rules.